wohnyjalker/time_tracker/README.md

 # time_tracker
 **INFO**
 Script to see how i spent my time when i am learning how to code
-This runs only on linux and requires python3, xdotool lib
+This runs only on linux see reqirements.txt for dependencies

+**DONE**
++ integrated with firebase to store activiti titles and time

 **TODO**
-database to put activities with time i spent on
-simple flask or django site with bar charts
+- flask web page to get data from firebase
+- fancy charts with charts.js